Microaggression in Relationships: Impact and Ways To Deal

 Microaggression examples

 There are many forms of microaggressions.
-Some of the examples of microaggression are:
+Some of the microaggressions examples in relationships are:

 - “I can understand the problems of being a part of the minority group.”